 best ways to take it.
 This has been debunked in recent studies, showing that when NMN

 is taken orally, it is very well absorbed.
 When given orally to mice, several scientific

 NMN is used in a variety of human clinical trials being conducted by Life Biosciences and other organizations.

 Every morning, Dr. David Sinclair, perhaps the globe's most renowned expert on NMN and

 It's best to keep it in a cool, dry location.
 You may also keep it in the fridge.

-Despite this, however, NR is currently being heavily advertised, most of the time at the expense of NMN.
+Despite this, NR is currently being heavily advertised, most of the time at the expense of NMN.
 There are several causes for this.
-One reason is that the manufacturing process for NR is patented, giving a monopoly to specific businesses that aggressively promote it.
+One reason is that the manufacturing process for NR is patented, giving a monopoly so that specific businesses can aggressively promote it.
 In contrast, because NMN isn't patented, this molecule isn't marketed as aggressively.
 NMN was formerly difficult and costly to produce, which is why firms began selling NR rather than NMN.

 For example, NMN boosts the activity of sirtuins, which aid in the repair of our DNA and